Poland’s Hubert Hurkacz humbles Roger Federer at Wimbledon - Kafkadesk

 The second semi-final will see world number one Ashleigh Barty face former champion Angelique Kerber for a place in Saturday’s final.

 How far can underdogs Hubert Hurkacz and Karolína Plíšková go?
-With the likes of Novak Djokovic, Aryna Sabalenka and Ashleigh Barty still in play, the odds are certainly against them.
+With the likes of Novak Djokovic, Aryna Sabalenka and Ashleigh Barty still in play, the latest Wimbledon odds are certainly against them.
 With Hurkacz at +3300 and Plíšková at +500, the Czech and Polish pair are the Men’s and Women’s semi-finals longest shots.

 0 comments on “Poland’s Hubert Hurkacz humbles Roger Federer at Wimbledon”